learnk8s/learnk8s.io/src/terraformAks/content.md

 Hurrah!

-You have two identical clusters, but you can create a lot more!
+You have two identical clusters, but you can create a lot more now!

 ## What's next